 Parkland Institute conducts research within the long-established intellectual approach of Canadian political economy.
 Parkland examines power and wealth differentials, social and class-based conflicts, and ways in which public policy and public choice shape and are shaped by these factors.
 Parkland seeks to provide ways to understand forces of change, forces that resist change, and conflicts of interest in our society.
 This understanding identifies the decisions that must be made if these forces are to be harnessed for social change and the greater good.

-In 2008, as part of a review process carried out by the University of Alberta of our research, impact and effectiveness, the Parkland Institute prepared a detailed self-study outlining our work, areas of success, and major accomplishments.
-The study clearly demonstrates the ability of Parkland Institute to consistently perform and deliver results far beyond what would be expected of an organization of our size and budget.
-The full self-study can be downloaded in pdf format by clicking here.
+As part of a review process carried out by the University of Alberta of our research, impact and effectiveness, the Parkland Institute has prepared detailed self-study analyses outlining our work, areas of success, and major accomplishments in 2008 and 2014.
+The studies clearly demonstrate the ability of Parkland Institute to consistently perform and deliver results far beyond what would be expected of an organization of our size and budget.